ccrma/chuck-website/smuck/doc/walkthru.md

 ii.
 Set the player's instruments.
 ```
-player.setInstrument(0, instrument1);   // use instrument1 for part 0 of the score
+player.instruments(0, instrument1);   // use instrument1 for part 0 of the score
-player.setInstrument(1, instrument2);   // use instrument2 for part 1 of the score
+player.instruments(1, instrument2);   // use instrument2 for part 1 of the score
 ```
 OR
 ```
-player.setInstruments([instrument1, instrument2]); //note setInstruments plural
+player.instruments([instrument1, instrument2]);
 ```

 <br>